-The course is ideal for those wishing to study A level Sociology, History, Psychology or Health and Social Care, and those wishing to pursue a career in teaching, law, public services and health and social care.
+The course is ideal for those wishing to study A level Sociology, History, Politics, Psychology, Criminology or Health and Social Care.
+It would be useful to you if you were interested in a career in teaching, law, politics, business, marketing and advertising, or health and social care because it focuses on the reasons why individuals make decisions.

+Miss Ridley

+Nicole.Ridley@

-Miss Pearson Keri.Pearson@ maletlambert.hull.sch.uk
+maletlambert.hull.sch.uk

-Examination Board: Edugas
+Examination Board: Eduqas